clembench/clemcore/games/datingsim/TASK_LIST.md

 ALTAR:
 - adding/extracting variables like $location etc from prompts and for prompts
-- remove assistant as a Player, and possibly move the assistant stuff to instance generator somehow
+- remove assistant as a Player (done)
--
+- move the assistant stuff to instance generator somehow (done)

 IMGE: